lanl/TellusFM/DETAILED_GUIDE.md

 ### Data & Datasets

-This repository includes the **orthogonal and random test sets** (both data and external link tables) used to create results S4–S6 in the paper.
+This repository includes the **orthogonal and curved test sets** (both data and external link tables) used to create results S4–S6 in the paper.

 **Additional test data** is available on Hugging Face:
 - High density test set